 A more affordable way to transfer money from one currency to another is person-to-person services like TransferWise, which might cost you less than a typical wire.
 Providing service to customers of any bank in the US, the fees at these services vary by currency.
 In general, transferring USD costs at minimum $3.
 For larger transactions, expect to pay roughly 1% of the total amount, along with possible additional fees.

 If you’re hesitant to send large amounts of money via wire transfer, another way to send funds is through Automated Clearing House (ACH) transfers.
 Named because they pass through a national electronic network for financial transactions called the automated clearing house, ACH transfers are cheaper than wire transfers.
 That said, they’re slower to process, and have lower limits on the amount of money you can send in a single transaction.

 While wire transfers are processed immediately and on an individual basis, ACH transfers are processed in fairly large batches.
-For a standard domestic wire transfer, you can expect the transaction to post within half a day, while international wires can take upwards of two to three days for the money to arrive.
-Domestic ACH transfers typically take 1 to 3 business days to arrive, while international ACH transfers will take even longer.
+For a standard domestic wire transfer, you can expect the transaction to post within one to two business days, while international wires can take upwards of two to three business days for the money to arrive.
+Domestic ACH transfers typically take one to three business days to arrive, while international ACH transfers will take even longer.
 Some banks don’t facilitate international ACH transfers, while others limit the number of monthly ACH transactions, so check with yours for their policies.

 At the end of the day, it’s your money, and you need to feel comfortable transferring it.
 Do some research with your bank, and determine which method you’re most confident using.
 And to ease the anxiety of sending large amounts of money, make sure the recipient on the other side of the transfer is ready for the funds to arrive.
 With the right preparation and vigilance, wire transfers can be a breeze.